-Description Definition, Function Linking Words Types & Examples Most Often Used Simple It consists of a single independent and (for compound subjects sentence clause 10 ; it may contain more than or verbs 11) one subject or verb; it gives one Joe, Bill, and I went bowling clearly defined idea at a time. and dancing.
+Description Definition, Function Linking Words Types & Examples Most Often Used Simple It consists of a single independent and (for compound subjects sentence clause 10; it may contain more than or verbs 11) one subject or verb; it gives one Joe, Bill, and I went bowling clearly defined idea at a time. and dancing.
 We play basketball in the morning and swim in the afternoon.
-Compound It consists of at least two Linking words (with a sentence independent clauses and no comma before them): and, subordinate clauses.
-The information but, or, for, yet, nor, etc. conveyed should be of roughly equal Linking words(with a importance. semicolon before them): We waited for them for two hours; also, besides, however, still, then they finally arrived. then, accordingly, therefore, etc.
+Compound It consists of at least two independent Linking words (with a sentence clauses and no subordinate clauses. comma before them): and, The information conveyed should be but, or, for, yet, nor, etc. of roughly equal importance.
+Linking words(with a We waited for them for two hours; semicolon before them): also, then they finally arrived. besides, however, still, then, accordingly, therefore, etc. Complex It consists of a single independent although, as, because, before, sentence clause and one or more dependent if, since, that, unless, until, as clauses.
+The information conveyed in if, as though, in order that, the dependent clause is less even if, and so that; where, important. when, while, etc. When my parents found out about my